jasonhand/academic-kickstart/content/post/breaking-down-the-components-of-a-post-incident-review/index.md

 “What was the deficit in your monitoring that failed to give the person at the keyboard the necessary context to make the right decision?”

-“Why was there a **nuke the entire database** option in the tool that didn’t ask for confirmation?”
+“Why was there a **delete the entire database** option in the tool that didn’t ask for confirmation?”

 When things go wrong, it can be tempting to point fingers.
 However, you must